akudrin/JSNSD/README.md

 # JSNSD
-The OpenJS Node.js Services Developer (JSNSD) certification
+The OpenJS Node.js Services Developer (JSNSD) certification tests and verifies candidates’ skills in creating RESTful Node.js Servers and Services (or Microservices) with a particular emphasis on security practices.